novayo/LeetCode/0104_Maximum_Depth_of_Binary_Tree/README.md

 * Memory Usage: 16.5 MB, less than 7.60% of Python3 online submissions for Maximum Depth of Binary Tree.

 > bottom-up

+---

+try_4.py: O(n) O(n)

+* Runtime: 40 ms, faster than 81.66% of Python3 online submissions for Maximum Depth of Binary Tree.
+* Memory Usage: 15.3 MB, less than 81.97% of Python3 online submissions for Maximum Depth of Binary Tree.

+> iteratively